 CLEAN Faucet Aerators

-To clean your aerator, remove the aerator from the end of the faucet, separate the components, and then rinse each piece under cold water.
-For deposits that are difficult to remove, you can soak the parts in white vinegar for 20 minutes, scrub with a toothbrush, then rinse thoroughly with cold water.
-Reassemble the aerator and attach it back onto the faucet.
-If any parts are missing or broken, replace them.
+To clean your aerator, remove it from the faucet, separate the components, and soak or rinse the pieces in cold water.
+For deposits that are difficult to remove, soak the parts in white vinegar, scrub with a toothbrush, and rinse thoroughly with cold water.
+If there are parts that are broken or missing, replace them before reassembling and attaching the aerator securely back onto the faucet.

 FLUSH Your Plumbing

 Flush your cold water lines before consuming water when water has not been used for 6 or more hours.
 To flush plumbing, run the water until you feel a temperature change.
 Then keep running the water for an additional 30 seconds to 3 minutes.
 The time depends on how far your home is set back from the road and the flow rate of your faucet.
 You can also flush the toilet, take a shower, or start a load of laundry to flush plumbing.
 The goal is to remove any water left sitting in your pipes and have fresh water from the main in the street come out of your tap before using any for drinking or cooking.

 Like with cleaning aerators, you should also flush your water lines after any work on your plumbing system or disruptions in water service.

 CONSUME COLD Water

 Always use cold water for cooking, drinking, and preparing baby formula.
 Hot water corrodes pipes faster and is more likely to contain lead.
 If you need hot water for food or drinks, get water from the cold water tap then heat the water.